devnet0x/Blockchain/ChallengesCTF/DVDF_Foundry/readme.md

         payable(_to).transfer(1000 ether);
     }
 ```
 Then, flashLoan function will call execute () function in our attacker's contract which will let us deposit borrowed ETH to the lender (so now ETH is in yor balance and contract balance is still 1000ETH).
-This way you can pass and pay the flashloan:

-        `if (address(this).balance < balanceBefore)`

 ```
     function execute() external payable {